zhen9910/wasmtime/crates/wasi-nn/examples/classification-component-onnx/README.md

 It supports CPU and GPU (Nvidia CUDA) execution targets.

 **Note:**
-For the wasi-nn GPU execution target, CUDA (onnx-cuda) is the only supported ONNX execution provider (EP).
+GPU execution target only supports Nvidia CUDA (onnx-cuda) as execution provider (EP) for now.
-TPU execution target is not supported and will fall back to CPU execution.

 ## Build